Do you have to do it? Must you do it? Perhaps you ought to. Or should.

 This session comes from our Advanced Use of English Practice & Feedback series.
 Each one-hour single-topic session in the series reviews advanced instances and implications of the topic, problem areas, common errors and traps, and includes illustrative exercises and time for a "problem clinic".

-• A C1 or higher level of English is assumed.
+This is a one-hour online video-conferencing session; an in-person, face-to-face option is also available.
+A C1 or higher level of English is assumed.

-• Click on the label(s) to the right for related programmes.
-Ask us about programmes and support related to teaching and programme philosophies and practice
+- Click on the label(s) to the right for related programmes.
+Ask us about programmes and support related to the Advanced Use of English.

-• Complete the "Contact Us" form on the right
+Complete the "Contact Us" form on the right

-• to be placed on the interest list for this topic and to receive advance notice of the next open group session.
+- to be placed on the interest list for this topic and to receive advance notice of the next open-group session.
+Open-session group-sizes are limited to allow for participation and questions.

-• if you would like to receive our once or twice a week event announcements.
+- if you would like to receive our once or twice a week event announcements.
 We will not spam you and you can leave the email-list at any time.

-• with any queries about any of our programmes.
+- with any queries about any of our programmes.

 Click here for our General Terms.